vectordotdev/vector/docs/specs/instrumentation.md

 emission of this event, meeting the below requirements.

-**You MUST NOT emit this event for retriable operations that can recover and do not result in data loss.
-For example, a failed HTTP request in a sink that will be retried does not result in data loss if the retry succeeds.**
+**You MUST NOT emit this event for retriable operations that can recover and prevent data loss.
+For example, a failed HTTP request that will be retried does not result in data loss if the retry succeeds.**

 * Properties
+  * `count` - The number of events dropped
   * `intentional` - Distinguishes if the events were dropped intentionally.
 For example, events dropped in the `filter` transform are intentionally dropped, while events dropped due to an error in the `remap` transform are unintentionally dropped.
+  * `reason` - A short, user-friendly reason that describes why the events were dropped.
 * Metrics
   * MUST increment the `<namespace>_discarded_events_total` counter by the number of events discarded.
-  * MUST NOT increment this metric if retrying the operation will preserve the event, such as retrying delivery in sinks.
-  * MUST include the `intentional` property as a tag.
+  * MUST include the listed properties as tags except the `reason` property.
 * Logs
-  * MUST log a `<count> events [un]intentionally dropped due to <reason>` message. `<reason>` MUST be a descriptive, user-friendly message that helps the user understand why their data was dropped.
+  * MUST log a `<count> events <intentional> dropped: <reason>` message.
   * If `intentional` is `true`, MUST log at the `debug` level.
   * If `intentional` is `false`, MUST log at the `error` level.